 • Press Release

-ISRI Announces Winners of the First-Ever Circle of Safety Excellence Occupational Awards
+ReMA Announces Winners of the First-Ever Circle of Safety Excellence Occupational Awards

 Awards recognize companies demonstrating core safety values

-(Los Angeles) – As part of its Circle of Safety Excellence ™ (COSE) initiative, the Institute of Scrap Recycling Industries (ISRI) awarded three new safety awards at the 2019 ISRI Convention and Exposition.
+(Los Angeles) – As part of its Circle of Safety Excellence ™ (COSE) initiative, the Institute of Scrap Recycling Industries (ISRI) awarded three new safety awards at the 2019 ReMA Convention and Exposition.
 The COSE Occupational Awards recognize COSE member companies for outstanding commitment to the safety of employees by instilling core safety values and exhibiting continuous improvement in safety programs and worker incident reduction.

 “The COSE Occupational Award Recipients have exhibited a responsible behavior on worker, facility and environmental levels to create and maintain a positive safety culture,” said Commodor Hall, safety transportation director for ISRI.
 “ISRI salutes the COSE Occupational Award Recipients that exemplify how the safest companies and facilities are also the most productive and ultimately the most successful.”